Skagit Valley Tulip Festival

-The Skagit Valley Tulip Festival is a tulip festival in the Skagit Valley of Washington state, United States.
-It is held annually in the spring, April 1 to April 30.
+The Skagit Valley Tulip Festival is a tulip festival in the U.S. state of Washington.
+It is held annually in the Skagit Valley, a region of Skagit County, from April 1 to 30.

 History

+Background

 Around 1883, George Gibbs, an immigrant from England, moved to Orcas Island, where he began to grow apples and hazelnuts.
 Nine years later, he purchased five dollars' worth of flower bulbs to grow, and when he dug them up a couple years later and saw how they had multiplied, realized the potential for bulb-growing in the Puget Sound region.
 He contacted Dutch growers in Holland to learn about the business, only to find the Dutch to be highly secretive about their commercial practices.
-However, when he shipped off a few a bulbs to Holland, the impressed Dutch growers traveled to Orcas Island to see for themselves how tulips could grow outside Holland.
+However, when he shipped off a few bulbs to Holland, the impressed Dutch growers traveled to Orcas Island to see for themselves how tulips could grow outside Holland.

-In 1899, Gibbs wrote to the United States Department of Agriculture regarding the commercial prospects of bulb-growing in the region, and they took interest.
-In 1905, they sent Gibbs 15,000 imported bulbs from Holland to grow as an experiment, under a contract.
+In 1899, Gibbs wrote to the United States Department of Agriculture about the commercial prospects of bulb-growing in the region, and they took interest.
+In 1905, they sent Gibbs 15,000 bulbs imported from Holland to grow as an experiment, under a contract.
 The experiment was so successful that the United States Department of Agriculture established its own 10-acre test garden in 1908 around Bellingham, which proved successful enough for the Bellingham Tulip Festival to begin in 1920 to showcase and celebrate the success of the bulb industry.

 The Bellingham Tulip Festival was discontinued in 1930, due to the Great Depression and bulb freezes in 1916, 1925, and 1929 that brought heavy losses to the growers.
 Subsequently, the growers moved south into Skagit County.

 In 1946, William Roozen arrived in the United States, leaving behind a successful bulb-growing business spanning six generations in Holland.
-After working on several different farms, Roozen started his own in Skagit County in 1950.
+After working on several farms, Roozen started his own in Skagit County in 1950.
 In 1955, he purchased the Washington Bulb Company, making him the leader among the four flower-growing families in the area, and making the Washington Bulb Company the leading grower of tulip, daffodil, and iris bulbs in North America.
-The farm operates a public display garden and gift shop called Roozengaarde, which, alongside the DeGoede family's Tulip Town, is a major attraction during the Tulip Festival.
+The farm operates a public display garden and gift shop called Roozengaarde, founded in 1985.
+It is among the largest attractions at the festival and spans 50 acre with approximately 1 million bulbs.